Skip to main content

 disadvantage is that the recipient needs to decompress the compressed

-form to make use of the data.
+form before it can make use of the data.

-to consume as the original CBOR data item.
+consume as the original CBOR data item.
 A separate decompression

 step is therefore often not required at the recipient.